serina-robinson/adenylpred/README.md

 Installation
 ------------
-For running small queries (< 50 sequences), a lightweight web application version of AdenylPred is available at [z.umn.edu/adenylpred](z.umn.edu/adenylpred).
-For computationally-intensive queries we request use of the command line version.
+For running small queries (< 50 sequences), an AdenylPred web app is available at [z.umn.edu/adenylpred](z.umn.edu/adenylpred).
+For computationally-intensive queries we request use of the command-line version here.

 Prerequisite software and packages:
 * python (version 3.7.3 tested, any version >= 3.5.0 should work)